Change a Car Battery Safely: Easy DIY Guide [2026]

 Can I recycle my old car battery?

-Absolutely, and you must.
-Car batteries are almost 100% recyclable, but they contain lead and acid that are terrible for the environment if thrown in the trash .
-Most auto parts stores will accept your old battery for free, especially since you paid a core charge on the new one.
-It’s the law in many places.
+Yes, you must recycle them.
+Car batteries contain lead and acid that harm the environment if placed in standard trash.
+Most auto parts stores accept old batteries for free, especially since the core charge encourages responsible recycling.

 Liam Sterling Avatar